-UCU’s environmental work at ARU is led by our two Green reps, Felicity Clarke and Victoria Tait.
+UCU’s environmental work at ARU is led by our three Climate Emergency reps, Felicity Clarke, Victoria Tait, and Lizzie Ludlow.
 Here, you can find out about the work we have been doing on our campus and in the community.
 If you would like to get involved in any aspect of this, or have suggestions for further actions we can take, please get in touch.

 ARU’s climate emergency work began in the context of the Youth Strike for Climate movement, the UK parliament’s declaration of a climate emergency on 1st May 2019, and an ARU Students’ Union petition calling for the university to declare a climate emergency.
 During Summer 2019, reps from ARU’s UCU branch attended a series of meetings with local activists, with the aim of galvanising support for the Global Climate Strike day on September 20th, 2019.
 On 21st August 2019, Matt Hayes (President of the SU), Dr John Hogan (Chair of ARU UCU), Canon Nigel Cooper, and Chris Herbert (Chair of ARU Unison) sent a joint letter to our VC asking him to declare a climate emergency and support our plans to hold a solidarity platform at ARU.
 You can view the full letter here.